There is significant growth in New Zealand's Asian population over recent years.

 In 2013, 11.8% of the New Zealand population identify themselves as Asian, a 33% increase since 2006.
 Most of the Asian population in New Zealand (65.1%) live in the Auckland region.
 About 31% of them are aged between 15–29 years old and their median age is 30.6 years old.

 In general, the Asian population is considered to have good health that is comparable to the general population in New Zealand.
-However, there is also the impression that people of Asian ethnicity have favourable outcomes on a range of health indicators compared to other major ethnic groups in New Zealand.
+However, there is also the impression that people of Asian ethnicity have favourable outcomes on a range of health indicators compared to other major ethnic groups in NZ.
 This is based on the 'healthy migrant effect', where the health of immigrants is better than the natives born in the country for a period of time.
 This is because they are thought to have a higher socioeconomic status in their home country, hence they have the resources to migrate.

 There have been a few publications in the past decade that particularly focus on Asian health.
 Both the Asian health chart book and the Health needs assessment of Asian people living in the Auckland region provide an in-depth analysis of Asian health outcomes.
 They concluded the following: